 A simple TBX validation RESTful API has been created and can be accessed at http://validate.tbxinfo.net/.
 It can be used to programmatically get the absolute URLs to the various schemas of dialects and modules, which can then be downloaded and parsed (or pointed to directly).
 It can also be used to get a list of available modules, or the list of modules which are used to define a dialect.
 The response from the API is in JSON format.

+= = = [Not yet written: how to develop a TBX-Basic import routine; same for export] = = =

+Notes for the import export sections, to be written:

+A TBX-Basic import routine consumes a TBX-Basic document instance and inserts information into a termbase.
+This guide does not cover how to deal with duplicate entries (same term as an entry already in the database, which may or may not designate the same concept as the existing entry).

+A TBX-Basic export routine consumes a list of concept entries in an existing termbase and represents the information in them as a valid TBX-Basic document instance, mapping from the data categories in the termbase to TBX-Basic data categories as needed.

 API Example for TBX-Basic